tetratelabs-attic/getenvoy.io/site/content/reference/getenvoy_extension_push.md

 ### Synopsis

 Push the built WASM extension to the OCI-compliant registry.
-This command requires to lo gin the target container registry with docker CLI
+This command requires to login the target container registry with docker CLI

 ```
 getenvoy extension push <image-reference> [flags]